Is the Rise in NFL Injuries Caused by Improper Footwear?

 Dr. Wannop stated, “Cleats with too much rotational traction produced injuries at a rate 3.4 times higher than that of all other designs combined because when there is too much rotational traction the shoe sticks in place causing increased stress without additional support around the ankles and knees.”
 Many of the football shoes worn today resemble ballerina shoes rather than football cleats and any athlete knows once you injure a part of your body the risk of reinjuring the same body part increases.

 In a different article, Jeff Hall, editor in chief of podiatrytoday.com claims that football cleats lack the necessary arch support that many athletes need to remain stable.
 He also claims that most NFL teams lack necessary preseason foot and ankle screenings and should seek more input from podiatrists when selecting appropriate footwear for their athletes as this would likely have a favorable impact on reducing the number of lower extremity injuries at all levels of the sport.

 Majority of Opinion

-While there is no clear cut answer for the specific cause of increased injuries, it’s safe to say that improper or inadequate football cleats does in fact have a substantial influence on the likelihood of incurring a non contact injury to your lower extremities.
+While there is no clear-cut answer for the specific cause of increased injuries, it’s safe to say that improper or inadequate football cleats do in fact have a substantial influence on the likelihood of incurring a non-contact injury to your lower extremities.